About Billing Procedures

 Some utilities are offering gift certificates.
 The methods of payment differ.
 In the illustrations below, Klickitat PUD provides for a payment on an account with a certificate to give to the recipient; similar to a gift card.
 Tacoma provides for purchase of a gift certificate applicable to what ever utility service the recipient wishes to apply it to.

-Illustrations of Utilities Providing Gift Certificates
+Utilities Providing Gift Certificates

 Overpayment and Underpayment of Utility Bills